-- Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
+- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Longer appointments and home visits were available when - All these patients had a named GP and were offered a structured annual review to check their health and medicines needs were being met.
 For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.